-If you’re looking for an eco-friendly approach, then our household favourite vinegar is a possibility and can do sterling work outside the house just as it does in kitchens and bathrooms.
+If you’re looking for an eco-friendly approach, then our household favorite vinegar is a possibility and can do sterling work outside the house just as it does in kitchens and bathrooms.

 1. Clean a patio with soapy water

-If your patio has come through the winter in fairly good shape, a soap solution might be all that’s needed to return it to its former glory.
+If your patio has come through the winter in fairly good shape, a soap solution might be all that’s needed for your patio cleaning task and can return it to its former glory.
 Tidy away any furniture that’s spent the winter on the patio first, then brush loose debris from the surface, and pull up any weeds.

-In a bucket make up a soap solution with warm water plus washing-up liquid or soda crystals.
+In a bucket, make up a soap solution with warm water plus dish soap or soda crystals.
 Pour the solution over the patio and use a stiff brush to clean the stains away.
 You can rinse with clean water when you’re done, using the hose or a pressure washer on a low setting (see below) if it’s easiest.

 2. How to clean a patio with vinegar

-More set-in stains might need the extra power of vinegar to lift them.
+More set-in stains might need the extra power of vinegar to lift them and clean the patio thoroughly.
 Although vinegar is eco-friendly, do bear in mind that it is acidic, so clearing the patio of furniture or pots before you start is vital.
-As with using a soapy water solution, brush the patio clear of debris before you begin as well.
+As with using a soapy water solution, use a stiff broom to brush the patio clear of debris before you begin as well.

-Make up a 50:50 vinegar and water solution, and apply to the paving – a watering can will mean even coverage.
-Leave to soak for around 20 minutes, then use a stiff brush to remove stains.
+Make up a 50:50 vinegar and water solution, and apply to the paving – using a watering can will help you get even coverage.
+Leave the solution to soak for around 20 minutes, then use a stiff brush to remove stains.
 Once you’re done, mop with clean water.
 Leave to dry before you put anything back on to the patio.

 Patio particularly stained?
 Use more vinegar than water in your cleaning solution.

-Looking for an organic cleaner?
-Check out Algon Organic Path & Patio Cleaner.
+For an organic cleaner, try Algon Organic Path & Patio Cleaner.
 Again, you’ll need to get your cleaning in when there’s no rain expected and the patio is dry.
 Simply make up a solution according to the instructions, and apply to the patio with a garden sprayer, soft broom or paintbrush.
 This cleaner doesn’t need scrubbing or rinsing.
 Be patient, though.
 Results should be apparent within a week or so and it will stay active for months to come, the manufacturers say.

-4. Cleaning a patio with a pressure washer
+4. Clean your patio with a pressure washer

 A pressure washer can be an extremely effective – as well as easy – way to clean your patio.
 Bear in mind that some suppliers don’t recommend using a pressure washer on their paving, and if you’re not sure yours will stand up to this treatment, do test somewhere inconspicuous first.